Have you ever been on a bad date where your date kept talking about themselves, showing no interest in knowing you?

 - It is researched and informed - Asking informed and well-researched questions demonstrate that you’ve done your homework and showcase your professionalism, building trust.

 - It helps move the prospect up the sales funnel - Each question that you ask should take the buyer one step closer to the deal.
 Avoid wasting your time (and the prospect’s time) on small-talk.
-Try to ask the right questions that drive the sales process forward.
+Try to ask the right questions that drive the sales discovery process forward.

 - It drives the conversation and builds rapport - Discovery calls are not about interrogating your prospect with one question after another.
 Instead, it should provide value to your potential buyer.
 Bonus if they learn something new in the process.
 Follow a question with the right follow-up question to naturally uncover the prospect’s pain points, thereby creating a perfectly tailored sales pitch that addresses the prospect's needs.